-Doing a desk job isn’t very favourable for your posture or midsection, and it’s quite hard to stay active and fit when you have to sit all day.
+Doing a desk job isn’t very favorable for your posture or midsection, and it’s quite hard to stay active and fit.
 Moreover, it isn’t just your physical health that’s at stake here.
-Sitting all day at a desk takes a toll on your overall health, and in time, it may lead to diabetes, heart disease and even some types of cancer.
+Sitting all day at a desk takes a toll on your overall health, and in time, it may lead to diabetes, heart disease, and even some types of cancer.
+The goal here is to stay active with a mini elliptical, as well as by carefully following my tips.

 The unfortunate reality is that desk jobs have become very common in our modern life, and they’re necessary so we can provide for our basic needs.
 So, the question is how to balance working at a desk and staying healthy.
 Naturally, it will take some thought and effort, but here are several ideas that may help.